chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

 Parameter file
 --------------

-We first extablish the parameters.
+We first establish the parameters.

 Mesh
 ~~~~